Complaint Handling Procedure

 We are committed to providing high quality legal advice and client care.
 However, if at any point you become unhappy or concerned with the service we provide than you should inform us immediately, so we can do our best to resolve any issues.

 We hope that in the first instance you will feel able to and would recommend that you do discuss your concerns with the person carrying out the work on your behalf.
 If your concerns are not capable of resolution as a result of such discussion however then they will be referred to the partner ultimately responsible for your matter.

-The Partner responsible will respond to you within 10 working days following an investigation of your complaint and the file.
+The Partner responsible will respond to you within 14 days following an investigation of your complaint and the file.
 If it is not possible to review the file adequately in that period then we will advise you of the reasons and set a timescale to deal with the matter.

 If the partner responsible is unable to resolve your concerns satisfactorily then these will be referred:-

-In either case we will respond to you within 14 working days the result of the investigation.
+In either case we will respond to you within 21 days the result of the investigation.

 We do hope that it will be possible to resolve matters to our mutual satisfaction sooner rather than later.
 Making a complaint will not affect how we handle your case.

 What to do if we cannot resolve your complaint